-- params\dict (Dict) Maps hyperparameter names (strings) to lists of possible parameter values. - train\dataset (Dataset) dataset used for training - valid\dataset (Dataset) dataset used for validation(optimization on valid scores) - metric (Metric) metric used for evaluation - output\transformers (list[Transformer]) Transformers for evaluation.
-This argument is needed since train\dataset and valid\dataset may have been transformed for learning and need the transform to be inverted before the metric can be evaluated on a model. - use\max (bool, optional) If True, return the model with the highest score.
+params\dict (Dict) - Maps hyperparameter names (strings) to lists of possible parameter values.

+- train dataset (Dataset) dataset used for training - valid dataset (Dataset) dataset used for validation(optimization on valid scores) - metric (Metric) metric used for evaluation - output\transformers (list[Transformer]) Transformers for evaluation.
+This argument is needed since train\dataset and valid\dataset may have been transformed for learning and need the transform to be inverted before the metric can be evaluated on a model. - nb\epoch (int, (default 10)) Specifies the number of training epochs during each iteration of optimization.
+Not used by all model types. - use\max (bool, optional) If True, return the model with the highest score.
 Else return model with the minimum score. - logdir (str, optional) The directory in which to store created models.
+If not set, will use a temporary directory. - logfile (str, optional (default None)) Name of logfile to write results to.
+If specified, this is must be a valid file name.
+If not specified, results of hyperparameter search will be written to logdir/results.txt.

-If not set, will use a temporary directory. - Returns (best\model, best\hyperparams, all\scores) where best\model is an instance of dc.model.Model, best\hyperparams is a dictionary of parameters, and all\scores is a dictionary mapping string representations of hyperparameter sets to validation scores.
+Returns (best\model, best\hyperparams, all\scores) where best\model is an instance of dc.model.Model, best\hyperparams is a dictionary of parameters, and all\scores is a dictionary mapping string representations of hyperparameter sets to validation scores.